SouthForkResearch/SalmonidNetworkIBM/docs/Competition Model.md

 ## Diagnostic metrics

-We'll be able to track a fish's depth, water velocity, and ration level over time.
+In addition to existing metrics like growth and temperature, we'll be able to observe each fish's depth, water velocity, and ration level over time.

+## Data needs

+Relative to other possibilities we've discussed, the needs are pretty modest:

+* CHaMP site data containing width, gradient, and depth/velocity availability profiles under average discharge conditions, to calibrate the statistical models for habitat availability.
+If we want to consider variation in discharge, we'll need that on the main Upper Salmon network as well as in the CHaMP calibration data.
+* Tables of ranked depth/velocity preferences for fish at a given size and temperature based on NREI.
+I have Python code from the UBC project that could be easily adapted for this purpose.
+* *O. mykiss* territory size relationships from the literature.